brina-cloud/alu-zero_day/README.md

-# Second readme file that i created in the activity.
+second readme that i created and r4ecent update that i created a branch called update_script.